The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

 Note that the Fourier coefficient on the right hand side vanishes if~$t \not> 0$.
-In the remainder of the proof, we fix~$n \in B(N^2)$ and~$r \in R(N^2, m)$ such that~$t$ is positive definite, and estimate that coefficient.
+In the remainder of the proof, we fix~$n \in B(N_F N^2)$ and~$r \in R(N_F N^2, m)$ such that~$t$ is positive definite, and estimate that coefficient.

-By our assumptions the torsion point~$(\alpha,\beta)$ is admissible, that is, the fractional ideal generated by~$1$ and the entries of~$\alpha$ equals~$M^{-1} \OF$ for a positive integer~$M$.
-Write~$s \in \GL{g}(\OF)$ for the permutation matrix swapping the first and last coordinate.
-Since~$\alpha$ is part of an admissible torsion point, there is~$u \in \GL{g}(\OF)$ such that
+By our assumptions the torsion point~$(\alpha,\beta)$ is admissible, that is, the fractional ideal generated by~$1$ and the entries of~$\alpha$ equals~$M^{-1} \cOE$ for a positive integer~$M$ (see \fref{Definition}{def:hermitian_jacobi_forms_admissible_torsion_point}).
+We write~$s \in \GL{g}(\cOE)$ for the permutation matrix swapping the first and last coordinate.
+Since~$\alpha$ is part of an admissible torsion point, there is~$u \in \GL{g}(\cOE)$ such that

-We may choose~$u$ in such a way that~$n[\rho]$ is reduced.
+We may choose~$u$ in such a way that~$n[\rho]$ is reduced in the sense of Koecher~\cite[\S12]{koecher-1960}.
 Comparing determinants on both sides, we see that~$|\det(\rho)| = M$.
 The symmetry of~$f$ guarantees that

 The bottom right entry~$m'$ of~$t'$ equals the top left entry~$(n[\rho])_{1\!1}$ of the reduced Hermitian matrix~$n[\rho]$.
-Koecher's reduction theory~\cite[\S10]{koecher-1960} yields an analogue of the Hermite bound.
+Koecher's reduction theory yields an analogue of the Hermite bound at every place of~$E$.
 This, together with our bound for the diagonal entries of~$t$, allows us to estimate